 Long surveys are a plague.
 Writing short surveys is an uphill battle with many clients.
 Whenever there is a chance to do a survey, everybody close to the subject wants to add questions.
 The thought is, “since we are doing a survey, let’s get as much as possible out of it.”

 Unfortunately, the only thing you get out with very long surveys is bad quality data.
 Why?

-Consequently, respondents may start selecting the first choice in every question, straight-lining in grid questions (selecting the same across all options) or simply selecting random choices without much consideration.
+Consequently, respondents may start selecting the first choice in every question, straight-lining in grid questions (selecting the same across all options), or simply selecting random choices without much consideration.
 This type of behavior renders the data worthless.

-However, it is unclear if the survey was programmed to force respondents to answer before going forward in the survey.
+However, it is unclear if the survey forced respondents to answer before going forward.
 For the other indicators, the results strongly suggest that survey length affects quality.

 However, when surveys start getting too long, clients and research vendors should take a minute to think about the implications.
-After all if we get bad data, we have wasted the little time and money we started with.
+After all, if we get bad data, we have wasted the little time and money we started with.